frconor-ebook/meditations/_posts/2025-02-17-be-you-perfect.md

 sense---that perfection without which no one can attain the goal of Christian life: eternal life in God.

-This requires not only the fulfillment of the commandments but over and above that, doing everything that is necessary to remain in a state of grace.
+This requires not only the fulfillment of the commandments but, over and above that, doing everything that is necessary to remain in a state of grace.

-If a Christian were only to do or leave undone that which he is strictly commanded by the law to do or not to do, he would still not fulfill Christ\'s command, "Be perfect."
+If a Christian were only to do or leave undone that which he is strictly commanded by the law to do or not to do, he would still not fulfill Christ\'s command, "Be you perfect."

 If such a person were to practice brotherly love only when it was indicated by strict duty, but it could not be withheld without sin, they